Shruti-1205/loan-default-prediction/README.md

 public demo only requires Streamlit Community Cloud.

 1. Push the repository to GitHub.
-2. Visit https://share.streamlit.io and create a new app pointing at `streamlit_app/streamlit_app.py`.
+2. Visit [share.streamlit.io](https://share.streamlit.io) and create a new app pointing at `streamlit_app/streamlit_app.py`.
 3. Leave `USE_API` unset so the app uses the local pipeline.
 4. Optional: deploy `app/main.py` to Render or Railway using the provided Dockerfile, then set `USE_API=true` and `API_URL` in the Streamlit Cloud app settings.

+## Future work

+- Wrap the classifier in `CalibratedClassifierCV` so raw probabilities reflect empirical default rates rather than the compressed values Random Forests produce by default.
+- Ship a lightweight drift monitor that compares recent input distributions against training, and surface drift status in the Model Performance tab.
+- Add shadow deployment for an XGBoost variant and track relative performance over time.

 ## API reference